runerasmussen/google-photos-upload/README.md

 # Introduction
 Unofficial Google Photos Uploader coded in .NET Core.
-Inspired by https://github.com/simonedegiacomi/gphotosuploader As of July 2018 the tool is under development and will be released as soon as it's reached an acceptable beta stage....
+Inspired by https://github.com/simonedegiacomi/gphotosuploader

+As of July 2018 the tool is under development and will be released as soon as it's reached an acceptable beta stage....

-# Installation
+# Download
+Ready to give it a try?
+Download the tool here once it's ready.
-TODO: Provide a pre-compiled version that is ready to be installed.
+TODO: Provide link to a pre-compiled version that is ready to be installed.
 * MAC/Linux version: Not ready
 * Windows version: Not ready

-# Getting Started
+# Getting Started for Developers
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
 2. Software dependencies